viamrobotics/docs/docs/components/component/_index.md

 ## Configuration

-For configuration information, click on one of the supported COMPONTENT models:
+For configuration information, click on one of the supported COMPONENT models:

 <!-- prettier-ignore -->
 | Model               | Description                                                         |